 Swakopmund Guesthouse: Our full report

-Swakopmund Guesthouse is set in Swakopmund's town centre, directly opposite Cornerstone Guesthouse, and just a short walk from the beach and main shopping area.
-Formerly used as a holiday home by its owners, the Borg family, the guesthouse has been revamped and was officially opened in December 2008.
-It has an ecofriendly approach, making use of recycled water and solar energy.
+Swakopmund Guesthouse is set in Swakopmund's town centre, just a short walk from the beach and main shopping area.
+Formerly used as a holiday home by its owners, the Borg family, the guesthouse has been open since 2008.
+Of note is its ecofriendly approach, making use of recycled water and solar energy.

-Central facilities at Swakopmund Guesthouse include a dining room, where a buffet-style breakfast is served in the morning, and a lounge area.
-Blue-and-white decor continues the seaside theme accentuated by seashells and pebbles.
-A small lounge area leads outside to a courtyard garden with quirky hanging pod chairs.
-There's free WiFi throughout, a secure parking area for guests' cars, and an airport shuttle is also available.
+Central facilities at Swakopmund Guesthouse are all in the main building.
+These include a bright and airy dining room, where a buffet-style breakfast is served, and a lounge area with comfortable seating where tea, coffee and snacks are available all day.
+The blue-and-white nautical-themed décor continues the seaside feel, accentuated by seashells and pebbles.
+A small lounge area leads to a courtyard garden with quirky hanging pod chairs.
+There's free WiFi throughout both buildings, and a secure parking area for guests' cars.
+An airport shuttle service is also available.

-Possible activities in the area range from sand-boarding and quad-biking to parasailing and sea-kayaking; Swakopmund is well known as Namibia's capital of adrenalin sports.
-Less adventurous are visits to Swakopmund's aquarium and museum, dolphin cruises at Walvis Bay or camel rides at a farm outside Swakopmund.
-Swakopmund Guesthouse can book any of these activities, as well as making dinner reservations.
+Swakopmund Guesthouse has a few pedal bikes available for guests to hire so they can see the town from the saddle, which is a fun option.
+Other possible activities in the area range from sandboarding and quadbiking to parasailing and sea kayaking; Swakopmund is well known as Namibia's capital of adrenalin sports.
+Less adventurous are visits to Swakopmund's aquarium and museum, dolphin cruises at Walvis Bay, camel rides at a farm outside Swakopmund or a day trip down the skeleton coast to Sandwich Harbour.
+The guesthouse can book any of these activities, as well as making dinner reservations.

 Ideal length of stay: 2–3 nights

-Directions: Coming on the B2 from Windhoek, turn left into Moses Garoeb Street at the first set of traffic lights, then continue until it becomes Rhode Allee (where the road makes a sharp right turn) and go straight ahead.
-Cross over Nathanael Maxuilili Street, and continue until you reach Hendrik Witbooi.
-Swakopmund Guesthouse is then situated on your right-hand side.
+Directions: Approaching Swakopmund on the B2 from Windhoek, turn left into Moses Garoeb Street at the first set of traffic lights, then continue until it becomes Rhode Allee (where the road makes a sharp right turn) and go straight ahead.
+Cross over Nathanael Maxuilili Street, and continue until you reach Hendrik Witbooi, where Swakopmund Guesthouse is situated on your right-hand side.